-With that little problem cleared up, The Doctor tells Maddie to make Patrick her mark since he’s rich, too.
+The Doctor tells Maddie to make Patrick her mark since he’s rich, too.
 Nooooo – she doesn’t want to marry Patrick and steal all his money and leave him behind.
 Maddie wants to get out of the life and run away with Patrick forever!

 Saffron meets Patrick’s family which includes his sister Gina (Chastity Dotson) and his Auntie Colleen (Denise Dowse).
 Gina turns out to be a lesbian.
 When Jules and the boys turn up in Seattle, Gina and Jules get interesting.